Vida Guerra: Career

 Guerra's first national exposure came when she appeared in a lingerie spread for FHM in December 2002.
 The magazine later reported that following its publication, almost one third of received mail was from readers demanding more photos of her.
 She was called back for more photo shoots and became "FHMs Model of the Year" in 2004.
 Since then, she has been featured in many magazines, including DUB, Smooth, Escape, and Open Your Eyes, often as the cover girl.

 Guerra has made multiple appearances on several Spanish language television programs such as entertainment gossip show El Gordo y la Flaca (The Fat guy and The Skinny girl).
 She has also become a staple in music videos, appearing in "Shake Ya Tailfeather" (Nelly, P. Diddy and Murphy Lee, from the Bad Boys II soundtrack, 2003) and "The New Workout Plan" (Kanye West, 2004), in "Obsession (No Es Amor)" (Frankie J featuring Baby Bash, 2005) among others.
-In addition, Guerra has appeared in a commercial for Burger King's TenderCrisp Bacon Cheddar Ranch, a couple of sketches on Chappelle's Show (including "R. Kelly's '(I Wanna) Piss on You' Music Video", which spoofed the R. Kelly sex tape), and the film National Lampoon's Dorm Daze 2.
+In addition, Guerra has appeared in a commercial for Burger King's TenderCrisp Bacon Cheddar Ranch, a couple of sketches on Chappelle's Show (including "R. Kelly's '(I Wanna) Piss on You' Music Video", which spoofed the R. Kelly sex tape), and the film National Lampoon's Dorm Daze 2: College @ Sea.

 In April 2005, Guerra's camera phone was allegedly hacked.
 Dozens of photos, including nude pictures, were widely disseminated on the Internet.
 Guerra said the nude images were of another woman, and that they had been mixed with genuine, non-nude camera-phone images of her to create the false appearance that she was the naked woman pictured.

 Guerra was voted Number 26 in "FHMs Top 100 Sexiest Females" of 2005 and has twice been named the winner of the magazine's "Best Butt Award".
 She has produced her own swimsuit calendars (and accompanying "behind the scenes" DVDs) and a 2006 DVD titled Vida Guerra: Exposed.

 The July 2006 issue of Playboy featured the first formal nude photos of Guerra.
 Part of her motivation for posing for the magazine, she said, was the camera phone incident; she wanted people to see what she really looked like naked.

 The first song from Guerra's debut album, "You Got Me", was leaked to the Internet on November 2, 2006.

 In a July 2008 interview on The Jace Hall Show, she spoke about her show Livin' the Low Life, stating that "I didn't like it [lowrider cars] at first, I mean, they were cool, but now that I did the first season I'm actually gonna get one."

 She also appeared in the "FHM sexiest woman of the year 2017", ranked at 89th position.

 Personal life

 Guerra is a vegetarian.
 Regarding vegetarianism, she has stated "I feel really healthy, and it works on so many different levels, including the condition of my skin".
-In 2011, she appeared nude in a campaign for PETA, in support of vegetarianism.
+In 2011, she appeared nude in a campaign for People for the Ethical Treatment of Animals (PETA), in support of vegetarianism.